cliffjsgit/class7-slides/slides.md

 # Exercise 13.2
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "strip_and_lower" should return a histogram in the form of a
-# dictionary where the key is the word and the value is the number of times
-# it occured.
-#
 # 1. Modify your function from the previous exercise to skip over the header
 # information at the beginning of the file, and process the rest of the words
 # as before.
 Then modify the function to count the total number of words in